 In its notification to CCNE, the institution should specifically demonstrate that the faculty and other resources dedicated to the accredited programs continue to be sufficient in light of the implementation of the DNP program.
 The notification also should provide an overview of the DNP program, including information about its approval, timeline, point(s) of entry (i.e., post-baccalaureate or post-master’s), curriculum, and resources.
 Additional information regarding this process, including a substantive change notification template, is available on the CCNE website.
 All substantive change notifications are submitted to CCNE via email to email@example.com.

 11. Our DNP program just began enrolling students and we would like to seek CCNE accreditation of the program.
 When can we host an on-site evaluation?

 If your institution does not currently have a CCNE-accredited program, the institution must apply for “new applicant” status for its DNP program.
-For more information about becoming a “new applicant” please refer to the CCNE Procedures (Procedures) (2014) (pp. 5-6) or the CCNE “new applicant” page on the CCNE website.
+For more information about becoming a “new applicant” please refer to the CCNE Procedures for Accreditation of Baccalaureate and Graduate Nursing Programs (Procedures) (2017) (pp. 6-7) or the CCNE “application process” page on the CCNE website.